-The digital age has turned the traditional sales funnel on its head.
-Marketing isn’t just about communication anymore – successful businesses need a multi-channel strategy that combines technology, metrics, creativity and promotion.
+The digital age has turned the traditional sales funnel, and the role of the Chief Marketing Officer, on its head.
+Marketing isn’t just about communication anymore – successful businesses need a digital strategy that combines technology, metrics, creativity, and promotion.

 The “Chief Marketing Technology Officer” is a hybrid role that is responsible for creatively aligning new marketing software with the company’s business goals.
 A successful CMTO must implement a data-driven strategy that fuels growth by:

 - Enabling an agile marketing function that can react quickly to company and customer needs

 - Unifying data systems, measuring performance, and analyzing results

 Whether your department is Marketing, Information Technology, or something in between, we must learn to embrace new technologies and use them to build better processes that increase return on investment.